danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 * **Logical errors** are arguably the hardest errors to locate as they deal with logic not syntax.
 The code may still run perfectly, but the result is not what was expected.
 This indicates a discrepancy between what we think we asked the computer to do and how it actually processes the instructions.

 The web console is a good place to be notified of errors or test whether the code is running as we expected.
-When solving errors, it is important to identify exactly where they occur, i.e. which block or line of code contains the mistake by using `console.log()`.
+When solving errors, it is important to identify exactly where they occur, i.e. which block or line of code contains the mistake by using `console.log()` (or `print()` in p5.js).
 Test and run the various parts of the program step by step, then try to identify the error types, and fix them accordingly.

 ## While()